SRGSSR/pillarbox-monitoring-infra/README.md

 ## Documentation

-The project is split into four main Terraform configurations:
+The project is split into several Terraform configurations:

-- [01-terraform-backend][terraform-backend]: This configuration sets up the Terraform backend and is **only applicable in the prod environment**.
-The backend is used to store Terraform state remotely, ensuring that multiple users and systems can work on infrastructure collaboratively.
 - [10-pillarbox-monitoring-route-53][route-53]: This handles the creation of the Route 53 DNS setup for the project. **This is only executed in the prod environment**, as Route 53 is linked to the production domain.